KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 * **SPAGOBI.CACHE.NAMEPREFIX**: It configures the prefix of temporary table in the cache ( Default : ”sbicache“ )
 * **SPAGOBI.CACHE.SPACE_AVAILABLE**: It resizes cache dimension (bytes) ( Default : 1024 )
 * **SPAGOBI.CACHE.LIMIT_FOR_CLEAN**: It configures the maximum cache section (in percentage) that can be cleaned at runtime when the cache has not enough space to store a dataset. ( Default : 50)
 * **SPAGOBI.CACHE.SCHEDULING_FULL_CLEAN**: It schedules the recurring operation of complete cleaning of the cache.
 This periodic cleaning delete all dataset in the cache, without considering further parameters.
-At the end of the cleaning, the cache is  empy.
+At the end of the cleaning, the cache is empty.
 The allowable values are: EVERY_10_MINS, EVERY_15_MINS, EVERY_20_MINS, EVERY_30_MINS, HOURLY,DAILY,WEEKLY,MONTHLY,YEARLY.
-Every value different from those just listed unenable the periodic cleaning. ( Defualt: DAILY )
+Any value other than those listed above does not enable periodic cleaning. ( Default: DAILY )
 * **SPAGOBI.CACHE.DS_LAST_ACCESS_TTL**: It configures the Time To Live of a dataset inside the cache.
 This parameter defines the minimum TTL (in seconds) so to guarantee that a dataset remains in cache.
 A too-high value can lead the cache to breakdown (in this case, there is no way to insert new datasets), while a toolow value can lead to situations when there are no certainties of the stability of the dataset in the cache.
 (Default 600 )
 * **SPAGOBI.CACHE.DATABASE_SCHEMA**: Name of the schema on which the tables are created.
 Such schema is defined by the datasource when it is set as Write-Default.
 Generally it is not necessary to configure this parameter since it is calculated at runtime. (default <empty> )
 * **SPAGOBI.CACHE.LIMIT_FOR_STORE**: It configures the ratio (in percentage) between the dimension of the cache and the maximum dimension of a dataset in the cache.
-If the dimension of the dataset which the user intends to persist is bigger than the configured percentage, the system blocks the that persistance attempt. ( Default : 10 )
+If the dimension of the dataset which the user intends to persist is bigger than the configured percentage, the system blocks the that persistence attempt. ( Default : 10 )
 * **SPAGOBI.CACHE.CREATE_AND_PERSIST_TABLE.TIMEOUT**: It represents the maximum time (in seconds) to create temporary table for the dataset. ( Default : 120 )
-* **SPAGOBI.WORKMANAGER.SQLDBCACHE.TIMEOUT**: It represents the maximum waiting time (inmilliseconds) of an asynchronus work.
+* **SPAGOBI.WORKMANAGER.SQLDBCACHE.TIMEOUT**: It represents the maximum waiting time (in milliseconds) of an asynchronous work.
 (Default: 180000 )
 * **SPAGOBI.CACHE.HAZELCAST.TIMEOUT** : It represents the maximum time (in seconds) to get a distributed lock. ( Default 120 )
 * **SPAGOBI.CACHE.HAZELCAST.LEASETIME**: It represents the maximum time (in seconds) for releasing a distributed lock already got. ( Default :240 )

 Logging
 ---------
 Knowage uses the component Log4J to create the log applications.
 Each web application has its own file inside the folder /knowageXXXX/WEB-INF/classes/log4j.properties.
 The content of this file change accordingly to the settings: the **appenders** allows to modify the level of the log.
 As an example, in the following code block, we analize the log file of Knowage.
-In the first part we can set the generation mechanism of the log file, while ih the second one the level of tracing.
+In the first part we can set the generation mechanism of the log file, while in the second one the level of tracing.

 .. _loggappender:
 .. code-block:: bash